pocl/pocl.github.io/docs/html/_sources/remote.rst.txt

   (2.000000, 2.000000, 2.000000, 2.000000) .
 (2.000000, 2.000000, 2.000000, 2.000000) = 16.000000
   (3.000000, 3.000000, 3.000000, 3.000000) .
 (3.000000, 3.000000, 3.000000, 3.000000) = 36.000000
   OK

+By default pocld will destroy client contexts when the client connection is lost to avoid accumulating stale resources, as there is currently no way for clients to signal a controlled shutdown.
+Setting ``POCLD_ALLOW_CLIENT_RECONNECT=1`` in pocld's environment disables this behavior and allows clients to reconnect to their existing session.

 Android Build (Client Only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~